Welcome back, everyone, to yet another review of a generous company’s free samples.

 These are definitely my favourite of today’s three products and, interestingly enough, the least salty.
 Despite apparently being salted and fermented before they were pickled, they’re nothing like real capers and I enjoy them all the more for that.

-They’re also the hottest of the three and, while they seemed like a four when I opened the jar, they’ve clearly leached more capsaicin from their reaper slices since, now clocking in at a
+They’re also the hottest of the three and, while they seemed like a four when I first opened the jar, they’ve clearly leached more capsaicin from their reaper slices since, now clocking in at a

-that toys with the tip of my tongue and roof of my mouth, before finally going for the throat.
+heat that toys with the tip of my tongue and roof of my mouth, before finally going for the throat.

 It’s quite possible that, if kept in the fridge for an extended period, these seed pods could become something extreme but, as is, one or two atop a cracker or a spoonful spread throughout a dish shouldn’t hurt too much.
 And that’s all that you need to appreciate their caviar-like pop of intense flavour.